ilri/dspace-statistics-api/README.md

 # DSpace Statistics API [![Build Status](https://travis-ci.org/alanorth/dspace-statistics-api.svg?branch=master)](https://travis-ci.org/alanorth/dspace-statistics-api)
 A simple REST API to expose Solr view and download statistics for items in a DSpace repository.
-This project contains a standalone indexing component and a WSGI application.
-The Solr queries used in this project were modeled on those found on the [DSpace wiki](https://wiki.duraspace.org/display/DSPACE/Solr).
+This project contains an indexing component and a WSGI application.
+The Solr queries used to gather the statistics in this project were modeled on those found on the [DSpace wiki](https://wiki.duraspace.org/display/DSPACE/Solr).

 ## Requirements